Mainakdeb/project-jurkat/README.md

 <img src="images/jurkat_classes.png" width=500 />

-The dataset contains 3 folders, of images belonging to 3 different classes.
+The dataset contains 3 folders of images belonging to 3 different classes.
 The number of samples belonging to each class was not balanced, so I had to oversample the minority classes.

 <img src="images/pie_combined.png" width=500 />